abdusabri/eslint-plugin-func-params-args/README.md

 ## Code of conduct

 This project adopts Contributor Covenant's Code of Conduct.
-You can read it in full [here](./CODE_OF_CONDUCT.md), which has my email address included.
+You can read it in full in [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md), which has my email address included.

 ## Inspiration and credits